On this page you will find questions which we are frequently asked about the following:

 A 50% deposit is required to secure your place.
 Please bear in mind that we only take 3 people at any one time.
 The remaining balance must be settled prior to the treatment commencement date.
 The easiest way to pay is by bank transfer – please contact us for our bank details.

 Yes, and they are issued on arrival in the airport in Bali so you do not need to do anything prior to arrival.
 Over 140 countries are eligible for a free visa on arrival which is for a maximum stay of 30 days and cannot be extended.
-You will need to leave before 30 days so we do not recommend this option.
+In case you stay longer than 30 days we recommend buying the Visa on Arrival

 Queue at the Visa on Arrival counter at the airport and pay US 35 for the extendable 30 day tourist visa.
 This visa can be extended here in Bali for a further 30 days which gives you much more flexibility and negates the need for stressful and more costly trips out to Singapore should you decide to stay a little longer.
 We will coordinate your visa extension while you are here.